dotnet/csharplang/proposals/top-level-statements.md

 could be considered as entry point candidates are ignored.
 A warning is reported when that happens.
 It is an error to specify the `-main:<type>` compiler switch when there are top-level statements.

-The entry point method always has one formal parameter, ```string[] args```.
+The entry point method always has one formal parameter; ```string[] args```.
 The execution environment creates and passes a ```string[]``` argument containing the command-line arguments that were specified when the application was started.
 The ```string[]``` argument is never null, but it may have a length of zero if no command-line arguments were specified.
 The ‘args’ parameter is in scope  within top-level statements and is not in scope outside of them.
 Regular name conflict/shadowing rules apply.

 Async operations are allowed in top-level statements to the degree they are allowed in statements within a regular async entry point method.
 However, they are not required, if `await` expressions and other async